 Understanding language: Although indirectly related to speaking problems, some TBI victims have trouble keeping track of conversations and dialects.
 This can be because their ability to process language has been damaged, making it difficult for them to understand what someone is saying and respond appropriately.

 Sounding breathless: If your breathing was damaged in an accident, it can also have an effect on how you speak.
 Breathing is directly connected to how our mouths produce sound and when it is interrupted, we often sound out of breath or overly tired.

 Treatment for a speech impediment typically involves various forms of speech and cognitive therapy.
 A therapist may work with you to help you relearn how to control your tongue, lips, and vocal cords, or identify certain sounds or words that you have difficulty with.
 While some people may recover their speech fully with therapy, others may have to contend with certain issues for the rest of their lives, as is the case with breathing problems.
 Individuals who sound breathless while speaking may have to speak slower or take breaks from talking to better control their speech patterns.

 If your brain injury was the result of the reckless actions of another person, such as a negligent driver or careless business owner, then you may be able to cover the costs of your treatment and therapy in a personal injury claim.
 Brain injury treatments can be extremely expensive, but if you are covered under a liability policy, then a skilled attorney can advocate for the maximum available compensation in a claim.

-Your best option after suffering a speech impediment after an accident is to contact at New York personal injury attorney at Wingate, Russotti, Shapiro & Halperin, LLP.
-Our attorneys specialize in filing claims for brain injuries and can work with your doctors to ensure every medical procedure is included in your claim.
+Your best option after suffering a speech impediment after an accident is to contact a New York brain injury attorney at Wingate, Russotti, Shapiro, Moses & Halperin, LLP.
+Our attorneys specialize in filing claims for serious injuries and can work with your doctors to ensure every medical procedure is included in your claim.
 To learn more, contact our offices at (212) 986-7353.